Mestizo: Mestizo as a colonial-era category

+Policies endorsing mestizaje were undertaken by the crown of Spain since 1503, when governor Nicolás de Ovando received royal orders to increase intermarrying.
+It was reiterated in a real cédula in 1514.
 In the early colonial period, the children of Spaniards and American Indians were raised either in the Hispanic world, if the father recognized the offspring as his natural child; or the child was raised in the Indigenous world of the mother if he did not.
-As early as 1533, Charles V mandated the high court (Audiencia) to take the children of Spanish men and Indigenous women from their mothers and educate them in the Spanish sphere.
-This mixed group born out of Christian wedlock increased in numbers, generally living in their mother's Indigenous communities.
+As early as 1533, Charles V mandated the high court (Audiencia) to take the children of Spanish men and indigenous women from their mothers and educate them in the Spanish sphere.
+Miguel Díez de Aux, the first mestizo documented in history, was among those raised by their Spanish fathers.
+The mixed group born out of Christian wedlock also increased in numbers, generally living in their mother's Indigenous communities.

 Mestizos were the first group in the colonial era to be designated as a separate category from the Spanish (Españoles) and enslaved African blacks (Negros) and were included in the designation of "vagabonds" (vagabundos) in 1543 in Mexico.
 Although Mestizos were often classified as castas, they had a higher standing than any mixed-race person since they did not have to pay tribute, the men could be ordained as priests, and they could be licensed to carry weapons, in contrast to negros, mulattoes, and other castas.
 Unlike Blacks and mulattoes, Mestizos had no African ancestors.
 Intermarriage between Españoles and Mestizos resulted in offspring designated Castizos ("three-quarters white"), and the marriage of a castizo/a to an Español/a resulted in the restoration of Español/a status to the offspring.
-Don Alonso O'Crouley observed in Mexico (1774), "If the mixed-blood is the offspring of a Spaniard and an Indian, the stigma [of race mixture] disappears at the third step in descent because it is held as systematic that a Spaniard and an Indian produce a mestizo; a mestizo and a Spaniard, a castizo; and a castizo and a Spaniard, a Spaniard.
+Don Alonso O'Crouley observed in Mexico (1774): "If the mixed-blood is the offspring of a Spaniard and an Indian, the stigma [of race mixture] disappears at the third step in descent because it is held as systematic that a Spaniard and an Indian produce a mestizo; a mestizo and a Spaniard, a castizo; and a castizo and a Spaniard, a Spaniard.
 The admixture of Indian blood should not indeed be regarded as a blemish, since the provisions of law give the Indian all that he could wish for, and Philip II granted to mestizos the privilege of becoming priests.
 On this consideration is based the common estimation of descent from a union of Indian and European or creole Spaniard."
 O'Crouley states that the same process of restoration of racial purity does not occur over generations for European-African offspring marrying whites.
 "From the union of a Spaniard and a Negro the mixed-blood retains the stigma for generations without losing the original quality of a mulato."